jcvignoli/lumiere-movies/README.md

 ### Is Lumière!
 AMP compliant?

 It should be compliant with [AMP WordPress plugin](https://wordpress.org/plugins/amp/ "AMP WordPress plugin") installed.
 You may see some changes in the layout and obviously the apparence will change.
-Popups will be removed and they will be displayed in a new page, in conformity with AMP standards.
+Popups will be removed and they will be displayed in a new page, in compliance with AMP standards.

 ### Is Lumière!
 CSP compliant? (for developpers)